U.S. Applicant Advisory

 Note: The Korean Government utilizes the words “national/nationality” as opposed to “citizen/citizenship” in most official documentation in English.
 These words can be viewed as interchangeable for the purposes of this advisory.

-Candidates who are nationals of Korea will NOT be permitted to undertake Fulbright awards to Korea.
+Candidates who are nationals of Korea will NOT be permitted to undertake Fulbright Awards to Korea.

-Written verification may take the form of:
+Official written verification may take the form of:

 • Family records such as a “basic certificate” (기본증명서), “family relations/register certificate” (가족관계증명서), etc.